Updating from v1.X to v2.X#

 like this:

-from moviepy import * # Simple and nice, the __all__ is set in moviepy so only usefull things will be loaded
+from moviepy import * # Simple and nice, the __all__ is set in moviepy so only useful things will be loaded

 from moviepy import VideoFileClip # You can also import only the things you really need